 There are four sensitivity levels in which vibrations, impacts and their similar signs are detected can be set to OFF, 1, 2 and 3 in ascending order.
 Level 3 is recommended for better protection of the computer.
-However, when the computer is used in a mobile environment or in other unstable conditions, setting the detection level to 3 might result in frequent execution of HDD Protection, which will slow down Hard Disk Drive reading and writing.
-Set a lower detection level when the speed of Hard Disk Drive reading and writing is a priority.
+However, when the computer is used in a mobile environment or in other unstable conditions, setting the detection level to 3 could result in frequent execution of HDD Protection, which will slow down HDD reading and writing.
+Set a lower detection level when the speed of HDD reading and writing is a priority.